Lindseynicer/Analysing-10X-ScRNA-data-Wang-et-al-2020-Nat-Commun-/README.md

 Wang, X., Xu, H., Cheng, C., Ji, Z., Zhao, H., Sheng, Y., ... & Zhu, H. H. (2020).
 Identification of a Zeb1 expressing basal stem cell subpopulation in the prostate.
 Nature communications, 11(1), 1-16.

 Here's my modified and updated script to reproduce the works.
-You can download the html file to have a look on the whole script report and the generated figures.
-R script file is uploaded also.
+You can download the html file to have a look on the report and the generated figures.